libxml-raku/LibXML-raku/doc/Parser.md

   * dtd

-    /parser, html, reader/ (Introduced with the Perl 6 port)
+    /parser, html, reader/ (Introduced with the Raku port)

     This enables dtd loading and validation, as well as entity expansion.
 It should only be set in a secure enviroment that has trusted inputs.